Small Area Estimation of Inequality Measures using Mixtures of Beta: Inequality Measures

 The precision estimates obtained for NUTS-3 Italian regions, employing EU-SILC data (described in Section \ref{application}), are analyzed in terms of the coefficient of variation (CV).
 ISTAT guidelines state that CV should not exceed 15\% for domains and 18\% for small domains in case of released estimates, otherwise, this serves as an indication to perform small area estimation \citep{eurostat2013handbook}.
-Let us consider it as a rule of thumb, since not all the domains are equivalent, being associated with different population rates.
-However, in our case Relative Theil and Atkinson ($\varepsilon= 0.5, 1 $) indexes show very similar CV distributions, with medians slightly lower than 18\%, ranging totally from 6\% to 54\%.
+In our case, Relative Theil and Atkinson ($\varepsilon= 0.5, 1 $) indexes show very similar CV distributions with medians slightly lower than 18\%, ranging totally from 6\% to 54\%.
 This means that half of the domains has non-reliable estimates.
-On the other hand, the CV of Gini index is significantly lower, confirming the great robustness properties of the index, ranging from 3\% to 27\%, with 7 domains having out-of-bound CV.
+On the other hand, the CV of the Gini index is significantly lower, confirming its robustness to outliers, ranging from 3\% to 27\%, with 7 domains having out-of-bound CV.
 This further motivates us to employ a small area model.